-Section 404 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended (the Stafford Act) limits the Federal contribution to eligible hazard mitigation measures under the HMGP to not more than seventy-five percent (75%) of the total eligible project costs.4 When using Global Match, the non-Federal cost share does not need to be twenty-five percent (25%) for each individual project, rather the non-Federal cost share for all of the applicants' submitted projects combined must equal twenty-five percent (25%) for the overall portfolio.
+Section 404 of the Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended (the Stafford Act), limits the Federal contribution to eligible hazard mitigation measures under the HMGP, capping it at no more than seventy-five percent (75%) of the total eligible project costs.
+When using Global Match, the non-Federal cost share does not need to be twenty-five percent (25%) for each individual project; instead, the non-Federal cost share for all of the applicants' submitted projects combined must equal twenty-five percent (25%) for the overall portfolio.

-The Global Match Strategy increases flexibility for the application of various cost share methods.
-The Non-Federal cost share can come from a variety of sources, including cash or donated resources for eligible project costs from the applicant, subrecipient, or mitigation recipient.
-Global match allows the applicant to utilize any cost share match that exceeds the minimum requirement (referred to as overmatch) from certain subawards to alleviate the financial burden on other activities.
-If an overmatch occurs in a project, a revision of the BCA must require meetings to coordinate and update the analysis.
-The use of CDBG-MIT funds for HMGP Global Match allows for a lower administrative burden on subrecipients and the state by addressing CDBG-specific requirements under distinct projects and provides an opportunity of meeting the match requirement through fewer projects.
+The Global Match Strategy increases flexibility for the application of various cost-share methods.
+The non-Federal cost share can come from a variety of sources, including cash or donated resources for eligible project costs from the applicant, subrecipient, or mitigation recipient.
+Global match allows the applicant to utilize any cost-share match that exceeds the minimum requirement (referred to as overmatch) from certain subawards to alleviate the financial burden on other activities.
+If an overmatch occurs in a project, meeting must be coordinated to review and update the BCA.
+The use of CDBG-MIT funds for HMGP Global Match reduces administrative burden on subrecipients and the state by addressing CDBG-specific requirements under distinct projects and provides an opportunity of meeting the match requirement through fewer projects.